umbraco/rfcs/cms/0021-future-proofing-the-umbraco-backoffice.md

 When rebuilding backoffice a choice of a framework can become relevant.
 No matter the choice of framework, this won’t make any difference for third party extensions/packages as backoffice APIs have no framework coupling.

 In order to mitigate the impact of releasing part 3 for developers and package authors, we will ensure that documentation and training are updated in due time, and that a Release Candidate will be available for an extended period of time before the final release.

 This will be done in collaboration with the various community teams, such as the documentation curators and the package team.

+Furthermore we will aim to have the changes running on the existing backend codebase allowing for "the old" and new backoffice to run simultaneously during development.
+This means that alpha/beta/release candidates will include both "the old" and new backoffice, whereas final release will be the new backoffice codebase.

 **A new implementation of Umbraco’s backoffice will give us a better platform to build on and allow us to remove AngularJS.
 Furthermore, allowing us to evolve the backoffice without breaking the API.**